thevpc/tson/README.md

 ```

 ## Uplet
+An ordered structure with optional name, allowing any values and duplicate keys, without internal body
 ```
 (12, 13)                       // unnamed tuple
 someFunction(12, 13)           // named tuple (like a function)
 ```

 ## Objects
+An ordered structure with optional name and optional parameters, allowing any values (including duplicate keys), supporting an internal body composed of key-value pairs or other elements.
+It preserves order and can contain heterogeneous entries.

 ```
 {                              // basic object
     12,